2024

 For the requirements of completing this lab, and for some SQL tips, read this Students’ guide!

-The skeleton of the script to be handed in is here, while here is a page that helps you create the XML file if you don’t do it manually.
+The skeleton of the script to be handed in is here, while here is a page that helps you create the SQL file if you don’t do it manually.

 USING THE GENERATOR PAGE IS PREFERRED.
 PLEASE NOTE THAT IF YOUR SCRIPT DOES NOT GENERATE A WELL-FORMED XML OUTPUT, YOU WILL FAIL.